practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dylan/README.md

 ## Making a simple Dylan application

-One Dylan application is producing numerous shared object files (~.so*).
-All these shared object files are not very beneficial for easy porting an Dylan application from its source Linux system to another target Linux system.
+The build of a Dylan application is producing numerous shared object files (~.so*).
+All these shared object files are not very beneficial for easy porting a Dylan application from its source Linux system to another target Linux system.

 So, I followed the approach to only make one executable library by applying switch _--simple_ at the build tool command _deft_: [Hello World](https://opendylan.org/getting-started-cli/hello-world.html#hello-world), something which is anyway producing a number of _~.so*_ files, see below.